 To help students acclimate to the shift from high school to college academics, we offer a number of academic orientation sessions on arrival weekend, covering topics ranging from college-level study skills to time management to community-building.

 Program staff members are available for advising should students have any difficulties or concerns about their courses.
-Program director Michelle Paquette and academic advisor Francois Bonneville are happy to meet with students to discuss courses as well as such matters as time management and study skills.
+Program Director Michelle Paquette and Academic Advisor Caitlin Jorgensen are happy to meet with students to discuss courses as well as such matters as time management and study skills.

 Students may take advantage of writing center tutors, whether taking an English course or any course that requires writing submissions, available Sunday through Thursday nights.
 Learn more here.